commbasedsedev

 The Impact Center for Learning does not operate in isolation.
 It anchors a full continuum of support that begins long before a participant is ready for competitive employment and continues well after they land their first job.

 In Day Habilitation, participants explore their interests and build independence through life skills and community involvement.
 Prevocational Services then focus on the foundation— discovery, assessment, soft skill building, and job shadowing.
-Finally, Supported Employment guides participants through networking, job search, placement, and ongoing career growth.
+Finally, Supported Employment guides participants through networking, job search, placement, and ongoing career growth

 A Resource for CBS Staff, Too